-PD is the most common form of parkinsonism, the name for a group of disorders with similar features and symptoms.
-PD is also called idiopathic PD.
-The term idiopathic means a disorder for which no cause has been found.
-While most forms of parkinsonism are idiopathic, there are some cases where the cause is known or suspected or where the symptoms result from another disorder.
+PD is the most common form of parkinsonism, in which disorders of other causes produce features and symptoms that closely resemble Parkinson’s disease.
+While most forms of parkinsonism have no known cause, there are cases in which the cause is known or suspected or where the symptoms result from another disorder.

 Parkinson's disease occurs when nerve cells, or neurons, in the brain die or become impaired.
 Although many brain areas are affected, the most common symptoms result from the loss of neurons in an area near the base of the brain called the substantia nigra.
 Normally, the neurons in this area produce an important brain chemical known as dopamine.
 Dopamine is a chemical messenger responsible for transmitting signals between the substantia nigra and the next "relay station" of the brain, the corpus striatum, to produce smooth, purposeful movement.
 Loss of dopamine results in abnormal nerve firing patterns within the brain that cause impaired movement.
 Studies have shown that most people with Parkinson's have lost 60 to 80 percent or more of the dopamine-producing cells in the substantia nigra by the time symptoms appear, and that people with PD also have loss of the nerve endings that produce the neurotransmitter norepinephrine.
 Norepinephrine, which is closely related to dopamine, is the main chemical messenger of the sympathetic nervous system, the part of the nervous system that controls many automatic functions of the body, such as pulse and blood pressure.
 The loss of norepinephrine might explain several of the non-motor features seen in PD, including fatigue and abnormalities of blood pressure regulation.

 Genetics.
 Scientists have identified several genetic mutations associated with PD, including the alpha-synuclein gene, and many more genes have been tentatively linked to the disorder.
 Studying the genes responsible for inherited cases of PD can help researchers understand both inherited and sporadic cases.
 The same genes and proteins that are altered in inherited cases may also be altered in sporadic cases by environmental toxins or other factors.
 Researchers also hope that discovering genes will help identify new ways of treating PD.